sp-hash/TeamBlackMiner/OPTIONS.md

 			    (Only mine for 1 hour)

--å --maintenance-wallet	    Mine to another wallet x percent of the time.
+-1 --maintenance-wallet	    Mine to another wallet x percent of the time.
 			    The maintenance-wallet is mined to continuously,
 			    so you wont get jumping hashrate on the main worker.

--ø --maintenance-percent    Set the maintainance-wallet percent.
+-0 --maintenance-percent    Set the maintainance-wallet percent.
 (1-50%)

 -O --all-platforms 	    Add cl devices from all platforms.
 Use this option if you are missing amd cards in the list.
 ```